kpesaran/connect_chef/README.md

 # connect_chef
 Developed a dynamic web application that allows users to share and explore recipes locally or from around the world.

+## How It's Made:
+Utilized a MERN (MongoDB, Express.js, React.js, Node.js) stack along with Typescript, Tailwind, and the React Router Dom library.
+Leveraged Google Maps Api, Google's Geocoding API, and Chart.js.
+Used JWT and Bcrypt.js for authentication.

 #### Interactive Mapping: